Cleanse Your Mind with a Rare $1 Million Bizzarrini P538 Getting Its First Wash in 32 Years

 AMMO founder Larry Kosilla had been itching to get into this collection of over 300 cars for about four or five years until its owner finally contacted him last month for a big, deep clean job.
 Its owner wanted to sell most of his massive collection that he'd built up since the late 1970s and needed his cars to look pristine.
 While the video doesn't provide for a super-clear look at the warehouse treasure, we can certainly spot multiple American muscle cars, a one-off Oldsmobile pace car, some custom hot rods, and of course, molto Ferraris.

-Tucked in among numerous other finds was this Bizarrini P538—one of two in the collection out of the few remaining P538s still in existence.
+Tucked in among numerous other finds was this Bizzarrini P538—one of two in the collection out of the few remaining P538s still in existence.
 Kosilla spotted cars that hadn't moved for as long as forty years with "caked-on layers of dust," and this open-top P538 was no exception.
-The collection included not only this one, car number 003, but also Bizarrini P538 number 004.
+The collection included not only this one, car number 003, but also Bizzarrini P538 number 004.

 Unearthing this car from under the dust was like a miniature archeological dig.
 There was no water, so the AMMO NYC team used their own foam spray to get a good view of the paint underneath.
 The car was in surprisingly good condition under all that grime, with what looked like rusty mirrors turning out to be just brown schmutz on the outside.